Jingwei4CMU/Leetcode/README.md

 ####35.
 Search Insert Position
 Binary search:
 if the middle point has been checked, the pointer can be set lower or higher than the middle.

+####141.
+Linked List Cycle
+Object can be used as key of dictionary
+Approach 2: Two Pointers
+Imagine two runners if there is cycle.
+Good point is the space complicity can be O(1)